Dr. Biodun Awosusi

 NPC Chairman, Chief Festus Odimegwu asserted that the rising incidence of teenage pregnancy is due to poverty, sexual abuse, ignorance, cultural and religious beliefs.
 UNFPA Executive Director Babatunde Osotimehin supports this position.
 He said, on his World Population Day message, that adolescent pregnancy “is deeply rooted in poverty, gender inequality, violence, child and forced marriage, power imbalances between adolescent girls and their male partners, lack of education, and the failure of systems and institutions to protect their rights.”

 Poverty is another major obstacle against rights of women.
-According to the Coordinator Minister of the economy and Nigeria’s minister of finance, Prof. Ngonzi Okonjo-Iweala, there are about 80million girls and women in Nigeria; this represents half of the entire population!
+According to the Coordinating Minister of the economy and Nigeria’s minister of finance, Prof. Ngozi Okonjo-Iweala, there are about 80million girls and women in Nigeria: this represents half of the entire population!
 But a large majority is poor and vulnerable.
 This poverty drives many families to give their children to the ‘rich’ in marriage at an early age despite its consequences.

 The forces of poverty and cultural barriers crush every iota of strength in any woman who decides to say no early pregnancy and its kin, adolescent pregnancy.
 In an impressive account by Annabel Erulkar and Mairu Bello titled ‘The experience of married adolescent girls in Northern Nigeria, the authors showed that the menace is common in Northern Nigeria and early marriages are usually organized by the families of the girls against the latter’s wishes.

-This is not just a health issue but a development as Prof. Osotimehin said today especially when we realize that one of the leading causes of maternal mortality in Nigeria is unsafe abortions related to teenage pregnancy.
+This is not just a health issue but a development one as Prof. Osotimehin pointed out especially when we realize that one of the leading causes of maternal mortality in Nigeria is unsafe abortions related to teenage pregnancy.
 Many adolescents do not know enough about their sexuality.
 They know little about pregnancy.
 And they suffer various pregnancy complications without receiving appropriate care.
-Many are even bared from getting necessary medical care as culture precludes men from attending to women.
+Many are even barred from getting necessary medical care as culture precludes men from attending to women.
 If a male skilled birth attendant is the only doctor in a community, he may not be able to see an adolescent with complicated labor.
 And a possible result: wasted lives!

 These adolescents call on us today to help them.
 They live in huts without anyone to listen to them.
-They have voices that are barely audible but I can hear them.
+They have voices that are barely audible.
 They cry in their rooms and huts waiting for us to stand up for them!
 They are waiting for us to bear their heavy cross.
 They wail during labor.
 They shed tears many times after childbirth.
 They are confused and in need of our help.

-Second, cultural barriers to female empowerment must be pulled down through effective social marketing.
+Second, cultural barriers to female empowerment should be removed through effective social marketing.
 We need to step up our campaign to protect the rights of girls and women.
-Community stakeholders’ particularly religious and traditional rulers should be effectively mobilized and convinced on the value on female education.
+Community stakeholders particularly religious and traditional rulers should be effectively mobilized and convinced of the value on female education and access to reproductive health information and services.
 It will not be easy but it is possible.

 Third, we need to actively invest in female empowerment through income generating activities.
 These can help them develop useful life and business skills.
 Their children can go to school and they live healthy lives.

 Who should help them?
-I am convinced Prof. Osotimehin says it: “We call on Governments, the international community and all stakeholders involved to take measures that enable adolescent girls to make responsible life choices and to provide the necessary support for them in cases when their rights are threatened”.
-This is clarion call.
+I am convinced Prof. Osotimehin says it well: “We call on Governments, the international community and all stakeholders involved to take measures that enable adolescent girls to make responsible life choices and to provide the necessary support for them in cases when their rights are threatened”.
+This is my clarion call.
 Will you heed it today?